Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/10-02-south.png)

-* When you reach the destination, farm until Komachi 2000 EXP away from Lv27
+* When you reach the destination, farm until Nitori 2400 EXP away from Lv29

 ## <a id="Header-4-2"></a>Gold Hymn Fight